Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Related Work

-Recently, researchers have paid more attention to the generalization and robustness of end-to-end neural solvers For example, existing works improve the generalization of end-to-end neural solvers by curriculum learning \cite{wang2023asp} and \cite{2022TSPCircu}, group distributionally robust optimization \cite{2022RoutingDRO}, knowledge distillation \cite{bi2022learning}, generative adversarial training \cite{xin2022generative}, \cite{geisler2021generalization} and so on.
-These methods require the knowledge of problem type for instance generation, and most of them focus on the routing problems since instance generation for these problems is not costly. \cite{pmlr-v162-duan22b} also proposes label-preserving augmentations specified for SAT problems.
-However, {due to the restrictive practical setting mentioned in the introduction, these approaches are not applicable to the exact B\&B solvers when the instances are anonymous or hard for generation.} For popular exact CO solvers, \cite{luroco} propose an adversarial attack approach to evaluate solvers' robustness. \cite{Zarpellon_Jo_Lodi_Bengio_2021} aims to promote the generalization across heterogeneous MILPs in the IL setting.
-Nonetheless, {designing learning-based robust exact solvers for both IL and RL solvers remains largely unexplored.}
+Recently, researchers have paid more attention to the generalization and robustness of end-to-end neural solvers.
+For example, various studies have enhanced the generalization of these solvers through techniques like curriculum learning \cite{wang2023asp}, group distributionally robust optimization \cite{2022RoutingDRO}, knowledge distillation \cite{bi2022learning}, and generative adversarial training \cite{xin2022generative}, along with others \cite{geisler2021generalization}.
+However, these methods often require prior knowledge of the problem formulation for generation, and many are primarily tailored to routing problems, which have low-cost instance generation processes.
+Some other works, such as \cite{pmlr-v162-duan22b}, propose label-preserving augmentations specifically for SAT problems.
+Nonetheless, in practical scenarios where instances are anonymous or difficult to generate, these approaches are not applicable to exact B\&B solvers.
+For exact CO solvers, \cite{luroco} introduces an adversarial attack approach to evaluate their robustness.
+Additionally, \cite{Zarpellon_Jo_Lodi_Bengio_2021} seeks to enhance generalization across heterogeneous MILPs in the imitation learning setting.
+However, the design of robust learning-based exact solvers for both IL and RL remains largely unexplored.